CreativeSlave/New-Base-Project/README.md

 Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:
 Include in Gruntfile.js if yu wish.
 __grunt.loadNpmTasks('grunt-string-replace');__

+Please see their website for more details and options.

 ###Final Thoughts
 It would be nice to combine all of this in one command.
 That might be possible, but several commands have options, and typically you must choose your libraries.
 I hope someone smart - unlike me - will do this.
 In a case like that we could just open our favorite IDE (I like WebStorm for the tooling and terminal built in), and from a terminal opened at the project base type the command, select the options and be done.
 Yeoman does a lot, and may very well be that final tool to do all the above.
 Still though you have to manually create the Git repository, set up your SFTP and so forth.